 Life after your Diabetes diagnosis: the one week milestone.

 Well done!
 You’ve made it through your first week since being faced with your life-changing Diabetes diagnosis.
-It’s ok if your mind and emotions are still racing around at this point.
+It’s okay if your mind and emotions are still racing around at this point.
 You can always browse our Diabetes website to learn more.

 How are you feeling?